Representation of non-semibounded quadratic forms and orthogonal additivity: Introduction

-Classical representation theorems for quadratic forms require some analytical conditions to define a norm on the domain which guarantees the existence of an unbounded self-adjoint operator representing it (see, e.g., \cite[\S~VIII.6]{reed-simon-1} or \cite[\S~4.4]{davies:95}).
+Most classical representation theorems for quadratic forms require some analytical conditions to define a norm on the domain which guarantees the existence of an unbounded self-adjoint operator representing it (see, e.g., \cite[\S~VIII.6]{reed-simon-1} or \cite[\S~4.4]{davies:95}).
 The existence of a norm is typically guaranteed by the semiboundedness of the quadratic form (or more generally assuming the quadratic form to be sectorial).
-But if the quadratic form is not sectorial, in particular not semibounded, then it is not possible to give this topological characterization.
-To circumvent this problem we give up the notion of {\em closed} quadratic form and generalise the notion of closable quadratic form to the non-semibounded case.
+But if the quadratic form is not sectorial, in particular not semibounded, then one has to look for alternative analytic conditions in relation with the domain of the quadratic form.
+There have been various approaches in the literature to treat non-semibounded quadratic forms starting with the classical ones by McIntosh \cite{mcintosh2, mcintosh3}.
+More recently, the articles \cite{dbella:17, corso:19} study representation theorems for sesquilinear forms which are $q$-closed and solvable.
+This notion of $q$-closedness gives the domain of the sesquilinear form a Banach space structure and considers a Banach-Gelfand triple associated with it.
+Also Arendt and Ter Elst study in \cite{arendt12} representation theorems for non-closable sectorial quadratic forms.
+Moreover, non-semibounded quadratic forms also appear naturally when describing generalised Friedrichs extensions of non-semibounded symmetric operators (see, e.g., \cite{mcintosh2,dsnoo:14}).
+In this article we propose to remove the closedness condition as a primary requirement and generalise the notion of closable quadratic form to the non-semibounded case.
+In particular, we will not require a priori the existence of a norm on the domain of the quadratic form.

 In a very different setting, a remarkable activity has taken place around the problem of finding linear representations, and eventually integral representations, for continuous homogeneous polynomials on Banach lattices.
 The first result in this direction was obtained by Sundaresan \cite{Sun91} who obtained a representation theorem for polynomials on $\ell_{p}$ and on $L^{p}$.
 Given a Banach lattice of functions on a measure space $(\A,\Sigma(\A))$ with measure $\mu$, a natural model for a continuous homogeneous polynomial of degree $n$ is